assaf/zombie/README.md

 ### Options

+You can pass options when creating a new browser (`new Browser(options)`), or set them on existing browser instance.

+**debug** -- True to have Zombie report what it's doing.
 **runScripts*** -- Run scripts included in or loaded from the page.
 Defaults to true.

 ### Browser.visit(url, callback)
+### Browser.visit(url, options, callback)

 Shortcut for creating new browser and calling `browser.visit` on it.
+If the second argument are options, initializes the browser with these options.

 ### browser.body : Element